-As the old adage states: what goes up, must come down.
-While drug users crave the intense high that these substances provide, they are also often accompanied by a crash.
-The easiest way to avoid the crash is to continue to take more, but just how long do you have until the effects start to wear off?
-This answer depends on a variety of factors including the drug.
+As the old adage states, what goes up must come down.
+While methamphetamine users crave the intense high that this substance provides, it is also often accompanied by a crash.
+The easiest way to avoid the crash is to continue to take more, but just how long does one have until the effects start to wear off?
+This answer depends on a variety of factors.

 What Is Methamphetamine?

 Methamphetamine, or meth, is a highly addictive, man-made drug that stimulates a person’s central nervous system.
 This system controls a person’s mind related to senses, interpreting thoughts, memory, and overall focus, as well as physical aspects like breathing, body temperature, movement, and balance.
 Meth can be smoked, snorted, swallowed as a pill, or injected.
 Similarly, crystal meth is the most potent and purest form of methamphetamine.
 Physical and psychological damage can occur with chronic use, but because the drug is so addictive, many people struggle to stop without formal methamphetamine addiction treatment.
 Its fast-hitting effects and appearance, similar to crystal shards or rocks with a bluish hue, have earned it street names such as:

 Physical and Mental Side Effects of Meth Use